The-Squadratics/openMRS_security_project/Project_proposal.md

 After looking at a number of different pojects like:
-Hapi.js which is a javascript framework for building webapplication and other services.[the link](https://github.com/hapijs/hapi) syslog-ng which is a open source log management project built around a system deamon.[the link](https://github.com/balabit/syslog-ng)
+Hapi.js which is a javascript framework for building webapplication and other services[the link](https://github.com/hapijs/hapi). syslog-ng which is a open source log management project built around a system deamon[the link](https://github.com/balabit/syslog-ng).

 We decided to go with `OpenMRS` for our project which is a common platform that is use to build medical data system, specifically the `OpenMRS-core`.